Otto Müller (painter): Professional and family life 1945–1963

-With three graphic works from 1947, Müller was one of just two artists from Halle (together with Willi Sitte) to be represented at the Gesamtdeutsche Graphik-Ausstellung (German Graphic Exhibition) organised by the German Cultural Council in Munich and held in the State Gallery and the Lenbach Gallery.
+With three graphic works from 1947, Müller was one of just two artists from Halle (together with Willi Sitte) to be represented at the "Gesamtdeutsche Graphik-Ausstellung" (German Graphic Exhibition) organised by the German Cultural Council in Munich and held in the State Gallery and the Lenbach Gallery.
 One of the most prominent members of the jury was Charles Crodel, who had been a lecturer at the Academy of Fine Arts in Munich since 1952.

-In 1954, Müller moved with his family to the first new accommodation built in Halle since the end of the war, in Stalinallee 57b.
-This was later renamed as 179 and – since 1990 – as Merseburger Straße 127.
+In 1954, Müller moved to the first new accommodation built in Halle since the end of the war, in Stalinallee 57b (today Merseburger Straße 127).

-From 1951 to about 1964, Müller worked in workshops in agriculture, mining and industry for various customers or as part of work placements organised by the Artists Association of the Democratic Republic of Germany.
-In 1951 and 1953, he produced graphic works for the Machine and Tractor Station (MTS) in Volkstedt near Eisleben.
-In 1955, Müller worked on agricultural themes at the agricultural collective (LPG) in Eismannsdorf.
-In 1957, he produced tempera works in the Gronau salt and potash shaft in Bernburg.
-In 1958, he spent a period working in the engineering works in Halle, where he produced an oil painting known as „Der Maschinenformer“ (the engine builder), now owned by the Moritzburg foundation at the Kunstmuseum des Landes Sachsen-Anhalt (State Art Museum of Saxony-Anhalt) in Halle.
-In 1959, Müller worked at the Karsdorf cement works.
-His maize triptych, produced in 1962, was refused.
-The reason for this could be that the dominant depiction of maize in three stages of ripeness – in spring, summer and autumn – did not leave enough room for a depiction of agriculture scenes.
-In 1964, Müller worked on the Free German Trade Union (FDGB) project “Junge Tierzüchterin” (young farmer) at the agricultural collective in Merbitz.